COP3530/edugator-content/cpp-review/memory/lesson.md

 To avoid confusion, we'll use the terms "stack memory" and "heap memory" in this lesson and future lessons.
 This is also to avoid confusion between the terms "dynamic array" and "dynamically-allocated array", which are two different things.

-In practice, the memory used by a process is often shuffled around by the operating system.
-This is primarily to avoid users from accessing memory that they shouldn't be accessing, such as text memory.
-However, it is useful to think of memory in this segmented manner.
+In practice, the memory used by a process is managed by the operating system.
+Techniques such as virtual memory and address space layout randomization (ASLR) are used to protect memory and prevent unauthorized access.
+While the conceptual segments (text, data, stack, heap) are useful for understanding, the actual memory layout can vary and is managed to ensure security and efficiency.

 Whenever you create a local variable in a function, it is stored in the stack memory.
 ```cpp